MarijaGolubovic/SOTIS/README.md

 Running the Application

-After downloading and copying the LLama model into the assets directory, run the application with the following command:
+After downloading and copying the LLama model into the assets directory, run the application with the following command inside assets directory:
 ```
 python3 gui.py
 ```